 And were apparently covered by soil and mud and lived underneath till they were again excavated in the 20th Century.
 As libraries, the main gates of the university are also yet to be discovered.

 There is a palm tree with eight branches, which is unusual as the palm tree has a single branch. the Buddhist tend to believe that this is representative of the Buddha.

-The oldest part of the Nalanda campus is Sariputra’s stupa that was built during the time of Ashoka.
+The oldest part of this campus is Sariputra’s stupa which was built during the time of Ashoka.
 Sariputra was born here and he died here and was one of the most prominent disciples of Buddha.
 Unfortunately, you cannot go close to this stupa now, though this is the most well-known face of these ruins.
 It seems the temple is as much below the ground as it is above the ground today as this was built in 7 phases.
-To me, even in ruins, Nalanda exhibits grace and glory.
+To me, even in ruins, this heritage place exhibits grace and glory.

-But what was missing was a book that you can bring back with you to read what he wrote about this city of Nalanda and the life thereof.
+But what was missing was a book that you can bring back with you to read what he wrote about this city and the life thereof.

 Nalanda is not yet on the world heritage site list.
 But I strongly believe that it should be right there.
-I also recommend a visit to Nalanda, it is a place, which is very difficult to describe in words or even in pictures.
+I also recommend a visit to this heritage, it is a place, which is very difficult to describe in words or even in pictures.
 You have to be there to see and feel it for yourself.
-After Nalanda, my desire to see Taxila has increased manifold, I wish I am able to go and see that sometime.
+After visiting this heritage, my desire to see Taxila has increased manifold, I wish I am able to go and see that sometimes.

 Recommend you to read the following Historical Places in Bihar.
 They are also Tourist places in Bihar.